GeoPython-UPD/site/source/index.rst

 .. admonition:: To anyone accessing this course

-    This is the second time we are offering this specific course with content slightly tailored and localized towards the average senior-standing University fo the Philippines geology student.
+    Now on the 4th year of offering, this course has content slightly tailored and localized towards the average senior-standing University fo the Philippines geology student.
 The course is a work in progress, and we continue to improve the materials, so please forgive any inconsistencies or mistakes.
 Contact us if you notice anything!

 Course format
 -------------

-The first 2/3 of this course  will be spent in front of a computer learning to program in the Python language.
-The last 1/3 is geared towards a more GIS approach to analysis and modeling.

 The course consists of interactive lectures and weekly exercises.
 The exercises will focus on developing basic programming skills using Python and applying those skills to various analytical problems.